benchmarko/CPCBasic/README.md

 - Drag and drop BASIC programs (tokenized or ASCII) into CPCBasic
 - DSK images support
-- Pause key
 - Create buttons for the keys that the BASIC program checks (useful for e.g. mobile devices)
 - RSX extension libraries / plugins programmed in JavaScript
-- Can we detect Busy Loops and insert *FRAME* automatically?
+- Can we detect busy loops and insert *FRAME* automatically?
-- Access screen memory with *PEEK&POKE*
 - Shall we support hardware scrolling with *OUT* or is it already a hardware emulation feature?
 - Extension: More colors, e.g. 256
 - Optimizations of the resulting JavaScript code